AwdheshSharma/AwdheshSharma/README.md

 - 🌱 Exploring **Advanced Machine Learning** and **Deep Learning** techniques
 - 🔭 Working on **AI-powered automation tools** for real-world applications
+- 💼 Open to **full-time opportunities** in AI/ML and Full Stack Development
 - 👯 Looking to collaborate on **open-source AI/ML projects**
 - 💬 Ask me about **Python, FastAPI, React, and AI development**